What Is Legal Translation

 27. Grammarly.
 Even though many CAT tools have built-in features to conduct proofreading, it’s still a good idea to use dedicated external tools every now and then.
 It’s also possible to integrate Grammarly into your browser to use it on websites.

 28. OpenOffice.
-This is a free Microsoft Office alternative to fulfill all your text writing and editing needs.
+This is a Microsoft Office alternative to fulfill all your text writing and editing needs.

 29. Google Drive.
 One word: collaboration.
 It allows several people to work on the same document simultaneously.
 It’s especially useful if you have tight deadlines and there’s no time to waste.
 It’s also a great backup tool.